 - 4.1.
-Product recyclability and promotion of a culture of recycling Reasons why it is a key factor Management approach and results achieved Main objectives for 2018
+Product recyclability and promotion of recovery culture Reasons why it is a key factor Management approach and results achieved Main objectives for 2018

 - 4.2.
 Efficient use of energy

 Reasons why it is a key factor

 Management approach and results achieved

 Main objectives for 2018

 - 4.3.
-Availability of adequate water resources

-Reasons why it is a key factor

-Management approach and results achieved

-Main objectives for 2018
+Availability of adequate water resources Reasons why it is a key factor Management approach and results achieved Main objectives for 2018